After a lot of research and personal experiences, I’ve come up with the top 11 reasons why ATVs are so expensive these days, and why it may get worse.

 These things are not small anymore, especially SXS:

 You also have changes and updates to the off-roading world, where new suspensions are created and more to give you better control when off-roading.
 Improvements will keep coming and 4wheelers will keep getting better, and the ones that won’t get left in the dust by the competition.

 6. Research and Development Costs

 All manufacturers try to be at least 5 years ahead of the market.
 All these ATV manufacturers are also a business, so they need to create things that people want.

-If no changes were made to ATVs in the last 20 years, they wouldn’t be selling as much as they are now.
+If no changes were made in the last 20 years, they wouldn’t be selling as much as they are now.
 In fact, 20 years ago, a side by side looked like golf carts, and now they have features that put to shame many trucks on the road.

-Developing new ATV models involves extensive research, engineering, and testing phases.
-The costs associated with designing and refining these vehicles are often passed on to the consumers, making the ATV prices reflect the investment in research and development.
+Developing new models involves extensive research, engineering, and testing phases.
+The costs associated with designing and refining these vehicles are often passed on to the consumers, making the prices reflect the investment in research and development.

 7. Compliance with Safety Standards